emuflight/emuflight.github.io/features/Emu-Boost.md

 0.3.0+: Feed Forward was removed completely.

+1.0.0: Feed Forward returns.
+Boost Limit adjustment is built into the Emuboost value now.

 ### How does EmuBoost work?
 EmuBoost is a boost to the error used in calculating your pterm and iterm.
 This means that your moves will be more aggressive when running a high EmuBoost.
 Small craft like whoops are quite happy running an EmuBoost of almost 1000!